larissa-cb/MLPredUni/README.md

 - **Scalable solution** for universities of all sizes

 ## **Bottom Line**
-This system transforms how universities support students—moving from reactive crisis management to proactive success planning, creating better outcomes for students and stronger institutions for our communities.
+This system transforms how universities support students — moving from reactive crisis management to proactive success planning, creating better outcomes for students and stronger institutions for our communities.